muyangren907/flask_tg/readthedocs/modules/network.rst

 The only part about network that you should worry about are the different connection modes, which are the following:

-.. automodule:: wuyusile.network.connection.tcpfull
+.. automodule:: flask.network.connection.tcpfull
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: wuyusile.network.connection.tcpabridged
+.. automodule:: flask.network.connection.tcpabridged
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: wuyusile.network.connection.tcpintermediate
+.. automodule:: flask.network.connection.tcpintermediate
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: wuyusile.network.connection.tcpobfuscated
+.. automodule:: flask.network.connection.tcpobfuscated
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: wuyusile.network.connection.http
+.. automodule:: flask.network.connection.http
     :members:
     :undoc-members:
     :show-inheritance: